Information for all applicants

 The University of Glasgow expects staff and student researchers (UG, PGT and PGR) to ensure that data of long term value (for example, that which underpins a thesis or publication) is held securely for a period of ten years after the completion of a research project; or for a period specified by the research funder or sponsor.
 This requirement exists whether or not students complete their studies.

-See the Code of Good Practice in Research (pdf) available from Research and Innovation Services
+See the Code of Good Practice in Research (pdf) available from Research: Our Policies

 The University details how you can store and share your data on the Data Management Support for Researchers website.
 Menu items to the left of this page cover creating, organising, storing and accessing your data.
 The section on Storage and Costs details how this can be done.